Five Migrants Arrested Over Greek Camp Fire: Minister - UrduPoint

 Five Migrants Arrested Over Greek Camp Fire: Minister

-Police on the Greek island of Lesbos have arrested five migrants suspected of setting a fire that destroyed Europe's largest camp of Moria last week, a minister said Tuesday
+Police on the Greek island of Lesbos have arrested five migrants suspected of setting a fire that destroyed Europe's largest camp of Moria last week, the minister responsible for policing said Tuesday

-Athens, (APP - UrduPoint / Pakistan Point News - 15th Sep, 2020 ) :Police on the Greek island of Lesbos have arrested five migrants suspected of setting a fire that destroyed Europe's largest camp of Moria last week, a minister said Tuesday.
+Athens, (APP - UrduPoint / Pakistan Point News - 15th Sep, 2020 ) :Police on the Greek island of Lesbos have arrested five migrants suspected of setting a fire that destroyed Europe's largest camp of Moria last week, the minister responsible for policing said Tuesday.

 "Five young foreign nationals have been arrested, and a sixth has been identified and is sought," Citizen's Protection Minister Michalis Chrysohoidis told state agency ANA.